laurenayako/dstl-onboarding-chat/README.md

 Here are a few ideas for extending this app.
 Feel free to implement any of these, or come up with your own ideas!

+- Allow the user to change the model used for the LLM.
+  <https://nrp.ai/documentation/userdocs/ai/llm-managed/> has the complete list
+  of models.
 - After starting a conversation, use an LLM call in the background to automatically set the conversation title to something descriptive (e.g., "Conversation about <topic>") after creation.